JowlFadhli/AHAM_Submission/Question 2/README.md

 ## Question:

 Create a RESTful API to manage investment funds.
-The API should have the following endpoints o Endpoint to retrieve a list of all funds o Endpoint to create a new fund o Endpoint to retrieve details of a specific fund using its ID o Endpoint to update the performance of a fund using its ID o Endpoint to delete a fund using its ID
+The API should have the following endpoints
+- Endpoint to retrieve a list of all funds
+- Endpoint to create a new fund
+- Endpoint to retrieve details of a specific fund using its ID
+- Endpoint to update the performance of a fund using its ID
+- Endpoint to delete a fund using its ID

 ## Answer: